News and Media

 Using skin cells and gut samples to understand the brain-gut connection

-The goal is to establish a model that allows us to understand a singular link between the gut and the brain as well as links relating to health problems such as IBS and depression.
-To achieve this, Örebro researcher Julia Rode will use samples from the...
+The goal is to establish a model that allows us to understand a link between the gut and the brain as well as links relating to health problems such as IBS and depression.
+To achieve this, Örebro researcher Julia Rode will use samples from the gut and...